Eno-Mario/typescript/README.md

-Complete the class in exercise-1-complete-the-class-start.ts available in the zip below.
+Create a child class in exercise-2-create-a-child-class-start.ts available in the zip below